 A gentle skincare routine guide is usually not for people chasing dramatic change overnight.
 It is for the days when skin feels sensitive, tight, flushed, over-exfoliated, or just less tolerant than usual.
 The goal is to lower irritation, keep enough hydration in place, and stop the routine from creating new problems while the skin settles.
 This guide explains how to simplify the structure, which soothing products tend to make sense, and how AM PM skincare should shift when your skin is reactive.

-What should you cut first when your skin feels sensitive
+First steps to cut when skin feels sensitive

 - Cut extra actives before you cut basic hydration and barrier support.